-Methane (CH4) has a 100-year global warming potential (GWP) value of 25, meaning that each gram has 25 times the radiative-forcing impact of a gram of CO_2 over that time period.19 It is emitted directly by both combustion engine vehicles and power plants.
+Methane (CH4) has a 100-year global warming potential (GWP) value of 25, meaning that each gram has 25 times the radiative-forcing impact of a gram of $CO_2$ over that time period.
+It is emitted directly by both combustion engine vehicles and power plants.

 Methane emissions from combustion engines are a function of the type of fuel used, the design and tuning of the engine, the type of emission control system, the age of the vehicle, and other factors.
 Although methane emissions per se are not regulated in the United States, the systems used to control emissions of nonmethane and total hydrocarbons from combustion engines do to some extent control CH4 emissions.
-Not much data exists on CH4 emissions from high-mileage gasoline light-duty vehicles, but these emissions seem to increase somewhat as a function of catalyst age, as do N2O emissions.20 There are many CH4 emissions tests for gasoline vehicles, but comparatively few for diesel and alternative-fuel ones.
+Not much data exists on CH4 emissions from high-mileage gasoline light-duty vehicles, but these emissions seem to increase somewhat as a function of catalyst age, as do N2O emissions.
+There are many CH4 emissions tests for gasoline vehicles, but comparatively few for diesel and alternative-fuel ones.

-Power plants also produce relatively small amounts of methane as unburned hydrocarbons, with emission factors that are available in comprehensive databases from the U.S. EPA and the Intergovernmental Panel on Climate Change (IPCC).21 Natural gas power plants can also produce fugitive methane emissions from pipelines, purging, and venting procedures.22 comprehensive databases from the U.S. EPA and the Intergovernmental Panel on Climate Change (IPCC).24 Emissions of N2O from combustion engines have been estimated by other research centers as well.25 Generally, N2O emissions from power plants are a small fraction of total fuel-cycle CO2-equivalent (CO2e) GHG emissions from vehicles.
+Power plants also produce relatively small amounts of methane as unburned hydrocarbons, with emission factors that are available in comprehensive databases from the U.S. EPA and the Intergovernmental Panel on Climate Change (IPCC).
+Natural gas power plants can also produce fugitive methane emissions from pipelines, purging, and venting procedures.